andrewcooke/ParserCombinator.jl/README.md

  "bc"
 ```

-As with equality, a capital prefix to the string literal implies that the
+As with equality, a capital prefix to the string literal ("p" for "pattern" by
-value is dropped.
+the way) implies that the value is dropped.

 #### Reptition